Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Astrophysical sources of yield uncertainty

 The phase functions of these models are relatively close to Lambertian up to phase angles of $\sim$100$^{\circ}$.
 Given that the majority of detections occur near phase angles of 90$^{\circ}$ (i.e., quadrature), we choose to treat these models as Lambertian spheres and calculate albedos that reproduce the proper reflectance at quadrature.
 This results in $A_G=0.08$ for the cloud-free model and $A_G=0.56$ for the cloud-covered model.

 The left panel of Figure \ref{fig:extreme_albedo_unc} shows the yield distributions that result when observations are tuned to $A_G=0.2$.
 The solid line shows a benchmark: the results when 100\% of EECs are drawn with $A_G=0.2$.
 The dotted and dashed lines show the results when 100\% of EECs are drawn with $A_G=0.08$ and $A_G=0.56$, respectively.
 While the width of the distribution does decrease in the case of $A_G=0.08$, to first order, the dominant effect of changing the exoplanet albedo is that the peak of the distribution shifts.
+Given the limitations of our method discussed above, we note that we are likely overestimating the yield in the case $A_G=0.08$.
 The right panel shows the albedo distribution of injected planets (dotted and dashed lines), as well as the albedo distribution of detected planets (solid lines).
-These distributions show that while the detection rate for bright cloud-covered worlds is $\sim$55\%, the detection rate for dark water worlds is $<$ 20\%.
+These distributions are effectively Dirac functions, broadened by our choice of histogram binning.
+The distributions show that while the detection rate for bright cloud-covered worlds is $\sim$55\%, the detection rate for dark water worlds is $<$ 20\%.
 This highlights the impact of an observational bias: planets brighter than expected don't substantially help yields, but planets fainter than expected can go undetected.
 This sort of observational bias will creep up again in subsequent sections as we consider additional sources of astrophysical uncertainty.